Nostradamus C8 Q68: The odyssey of a warrior fighting the wind Gods.

 Apeliotes, sometimes known to the Romans as Apeliotus, was the Greek deity of the southeast wind.
 As this wind was thought to cause a refreshing rain particularly beneficial to farmers, he is often depicted wearing gumboots and carrying fruit, draped in a light cloth concealing some flowers or grain.

-It is important to note that Homer's Odysseus is a reference point for the above elements and so when we note Telemus ( uſme Et L) is another anagrammatic name in the verse then we have the basis to see that Nostradamus is himself using a charade, a word riddle using older word riddles to bring out the framework of a futuristic tale.
+It is important to note that Homer's Odysseus is a reference point for the above elements and so when we note that Telemus ( uſme Et L) is another anagrammatic name in the verse then we have the basis to see that Nostradamus is himself using a charade, a word riddle using older word riddles to bring out the framework of a futuristic tale.

 Telemus (Gk:Τήλεμος Telemos) was a figure of Greek mythology, a prophet, son of Eurymus.
 Telemus warned the Cyclops Polyphemus that he would lose his sight to a man named Odysseus